uos/pluto_robot/README.md

 for the Gazebo simulation.
 For navigation purposes the corresponding navigation launch file should be started, too.
 The following simulation environments are currently available:
 - Botanical Garden at Osnabrück University: `roslaunch pluto_gazebo pluto_botanical_garden.launch`
-- Stone Pit in the Forest in Brockum: `roslaunch pluto_gazebo pluto_stone_pit.launch`
+- Stone Quarry in the Forest in Brockum: `roslaunch pluto_gazebo pluto_stone_quarry.launch`
+- Physics building at Osnabrück University: `roslaunch pluto_gazebo pluto_physics.launch`

 ## Pluto in Real Life
 After the `roscore` has been started a provided launchfile starts the general functionalities of the robot, e.g. driving,